 Django bulk_update memory issue

-I only had to make sure to load only the necessary columns.
+First I had to make sure to load only the necessary columns.
 Django’s only queryset method came in very handy:

 objs_to_update = TheObject.objects.only("id", "field1", "field2", "field3").all()